koykov/dyntpl/readme.md

 {%= var prefix <li> suffix </li> %}
 </ul>
 ```
 Prefix and suffix will print only if `var` isn't empty.
+Prefix/suffix has shorthands `pfx` and `sfx`.

 Also print supports data modifiers.
 They calls typically for any template languages:
 ```